 Uncover your blueprint with Dan Millman’s Life Path system

 Imagine Sarah.
-Her journal is full of stories about mediating conflicts and organizing community events—her theme is harmony and diplomacy.
+Her journal is full of stories about mediating conflicts and organizing community events.
+Her theme is harmony and diplomacy.
 The Life Purpose App confirms a path focused on cooperation and warns of a tendency to overextend for others.
 With that insight, Sarah reframes her purpose: create harmony while protecting her own energy.

 Examples:

-Designing useful experiments
+Design useful experiments

 | Potential Area | Low-Risk Experiment | Evaluation Question |